psr-7/psr-7.github.io/index.md

 Objects without explicit identity. e.g.: 20 ikea coffee cups

 #### Is this my coffee or yours?
-Yes.
+No way to know.

 #### Does PSR7 define identity?
-Yes, "Uniform Resource Identifier" (URI) is defined in UriInterface and used (only) in RequestInterface.
+Yes, "Uniform Resource Identifier" (URI) is defined by UriInterface.

 #### Why only PSR7 Requests have an identity?
-I don't know.
+PSR7 modeled ``HTTP Messages`` as ``on the wire``, consequently omit common methods of a PSR7 consumer point-of-view.

-#### Can URI be used to identify Responses and Messages of other type?
+#### Can URI be used to identify Messages of other type?
-Yes, always implement ->getURI() on all message types.
+Yes, always implement ``getUri()`` on all message types.
 URIs are solid base to identify, validate and compare http resources.
 All of HTTP is unthinkable without URIs.

 ---------------------------------------------------------------------------------